What is Hemifacial Spasm?

 Botox Injections

 Botox injections are often one of the only medical options for patients suffering from severe facial spasms.
-Botox is also known as botulinum toxin type and can be used safely to help the symptoms of hemifacial spasm.
+Botox is also known as botulinum toxin and, in experienced hands, can be used safely to help the symptoms of hemifacial spasm.
 For some lucky patients, Botox can be enough.
-For many others, the effects of Botox wear off or the side effects are not much better than the spasms themselves.
+For many others, the effects of Botox wear off, or the side effects are not much better than the spasms themselves.
 If you have tried Botox and the results are not what you want, there might be another option for you.
+Botox provides temporary relief by relaxing overactive muscles, but it does not correct the underlying nerve compression causing the disorder.

 Microvascular Decompression

 Ultimately, the best and most effective treatment for most cases of hemifacial spasm is microvascular decompression surgery (MVD).
 This procedure often provides people with instant or delayed relief from the symptoms of their hemifacial spasm.
-And, unlike during treatments such as Botox, the treatment doesn’t weaken the muscles of the face or leave someone with a weak or uneven smile.
+Unlike during treatments such as Botox, successful MVD surgery doesn’t weaken the muscles of the face or leave someone with a weak or uneven smile.

 – Dr. Anthony D’Ambrosio